MicrosoftDX/DeviceSilhouette/README.md

 1. Direct REST API
 2. Messaging Communication Provider -currently implemented only IoTHub.

-Setup the folliwng Azure Services and take a note of their connection string:
+Setup the following Azure Services and take a note of their connection string:
 1. Azure IoTHub
 2. Azure Storage Account

 Clone this repository, and compile the Visual Studio solution under [Services/StateManagementService](Services/StateManagementService).
 Update the connection strings for IoTHub and storage in the StateProcessorService app.config file

-The Device Silhuette is a Service Fabric application.
+The Device Silhouette is a Service Fabric application.
 You can run the solution on your local machine (set the StateManagementService as the startup project), using a local cluster of Service Fabric, or deploy it to Azure Service Fabric cluster.

 ## Testing IoTHub communicator using a node.js client
 Add a device to the IoTHub and take a note of its name and connection string.
 This can be done using [Device Explorer](https://github.com/Azure/azure-iot-sdks/releases).